Registration and Attendance Requirements

 Students are reminded that exchange of information, collaboration, or communication of any kind during an examination is not permitted at the Law School.
 Consequences for such collaboration may range from disallowance of the examination to suspension or expulsion from the Law School.

 Persons who arrive late for their exams will not receive compensatory time to complete their exams.
+Late exam cases (including late arrivals to an in-class exam) will be referred to the Administrative Board.

 Students who fail to appear for a scheduled exam for a course in which they are enrolled may be subject to disciplinary action by Harvard Law School.